-- Escape Room Activities: $152.94 to Laura Valzania to purchase materials through Teachers Pay Teachers, so that students can embark on secret missions to foster skills of analysis and evaluation using a series of challenges that directly align with the American History curriculum.
+- Escape Room Activities: Funds awarded to Laura Valzania to purchase materials through Teachers Pay Teachers, so that students can embark on secret missions to foster skills of analysis and evaluation using a series of challenges that directly align with the American History curriculum.
 What Fun!

-- Broadening Rhythmic & Cultural Connections for All: It gives us pleasure to further support Ms. Monty by providing $209.00 for the purchase of a 100 Series tunable Tubano instrument to be used in her Samba Drum Ensemble.
-We again are hopeful that other supporters will match or exceed our grant and offer Ms. Monty the additional $418 needed to purchase all three Tubanos she requested.
+- Broadening Rhythmic & Cultural Connections for All: Funds awarded to Ms. Monty for the purchase of a 100 Series tunable Tubano instrument to be used in her Samba Drum Ensemble.

 2017/18 Grant Awards:

-- Up to $595 to Kim Suther and her second grade classroom for Osmo in the Classroom
+- Funds awarded to Kim Suther and her second grade classroom for Osmo in the Classroom

-- $1395 to Candyce Wainwright, Digital Learning Specialist and STEM teacher at Cole, to attend a train the trainer 4 day work shop entitled: STEM Instruction that Works: Strengthening STEM Using Project Based Learning (PBL) Strategies
+- Funds awarded to to Candyce Wainwright, Digital Learning Specialist and STEM teacher at Cole, to attend a train the trainer 4 day work shop entitled: STEM Instruction that Works: Strengthening STEM Using Project Based Learning (PBL) Strategies

-- $4,317 to Language Based Program at Cole School run by Amy Viera to purchase an Interactive Jtouch communication board to replace poorly functioning SMART board.
+- Funds awarded to Language Based Program at Cole School run by Amy Viera to purchase an Interactive Jtouch communication board to replace poorly functioning SMART board.

-- $450.88 reserved to give to Grade 6 teacher Laura Valzania of Spofford Pond School got hrt Request to order 25 books to support her digital and global citizenship and literacy curriculum (may be covered by school budget after re-articulating the 6th grade curriculum).
+- Funds reserved for Grade 6 teacher Laura Valzania of Spofford Pond School for 25 books to support her digital and global citizenship and literacy curriculum